xTracr/RealCamera/README.md

 * Change the position of camera and rotation center
 * Render player model in first-person perspective
 * Use F6 to toggle the feature on/off and other hotkeys to adjust the position
-* Configure these features in the config interface(Configured required in Forge, Cloth Config and Mod Menu required in Fabric)
+* Configure these features in the config interface(Cloth Config required)

 ## FAQ ##